 All of the characters are amazingly well-rounded, with Valerie sometimes being incredibly sympathetic and sometimes so dense or stupid that you want to shake her.
 Her psychologist is, thankfully, not a complete and dense idiot as some authors might make him, but really does help her a lot.
 And it’s easy to understand why she misses Nick and then hates herself for missing him and him for making everything so complicated.

 And the portrayal of Nick is very well done; you see him as Valerie does – a pretty average guy, increasingly irritated by the way he’s treated by the other kids at school, but certainly not someone she anticipated doing some so horrific.
 He’s just a kid who plays video games and reads Shakespeare, who loves his mom but barely tolerates his step-dad.
 He’s the boyfriend who tickles her until she cries and called her Juliet when he asked her out for the first time.
 She simply can’t see him like the media, like the kids at school do, as nothing but a murderer.
 She knew him before all that and it’s hard for her to reconcile the two in her head, especially when she loved one of those versions so much.

-Another strong part of this book is how, as the reader, you discover as the story plays out that other people feel guilt too, for not knowing what was coming or for how their actions might have influenced the events in some way or another.
+Another strong part of Hate List is how, as the reader, you discover as the story plays out that other people feel guilt too, for not knowing what was coming or for how their actions might have influenced the events in some way or another.